jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Google Cloud Platform/Get Resource Configuration.md

 ## Google VPN Gateway

 ### Introduction
-The configuration of the Google VPN gateway is dependent on the Google API response of the Google VPN gateway as the primary response.
+The configuration of the Google VPN Gateway is dependent on the Google API response of the Google VPN gateway as the primary response.
 The full resource configuration consists of some associated resources' API data, including tunnels.

 ### Content